 Cache efficiency: care was given to design data structure and memory storage strategy to maximize cache hit.
 For example, we store L0 and L1 motion vector data in consecutive memory as they are likely to be accessed consecutively.
 Our cache efficiency improvements also include minimizing the code size of core functions such that they can be stored in cache entirely, data prefetching, and so on;

-Memory usage: mobile devices have vastly different hardware capabilities, and Ali266’s goal is to cover a wide spectrum of mobile devices from the latest models to affordable models released a few years old that have limited memory based on today’s standards.
+Memory usage: mobile devices have vastly different hardware capabilities, and Ali266’s goal is to cover a wide spectrum of mobile devices from the latest models to affordable models released a few years ago that have limited memory based on today’s standards.
 For this reason, Ali266 also focused on minimizing memory usage using strategies such as efficient reference picture management and efficient memory sharing among different threads.
 To real-time decode 720p video, Ali266 only needs 30 MB of memory.

+Since we focused our optimization effort on real-world usage, we were able to build Ali266 as a thin decoder with a binary size of less than 1MB.

 Results